marcelomgarcia/metric-view/README.md

 vagrant@atta:~$
 ```

-Next we configure Kibana to use the password to connect to elasticsearch
+Next we configure Kibana to use the `kibana_system` password to connect to elasticsearch

 ```
 vagrant@atta:/usr/share/kibana$ sudo more /etc/kibana/kibana.yml